MotasimNasir/Plotly-Challenge/README.md

-# plotly-challenge: Belly Button Biodiversity
+# Plotly Challenge: Belly Button Biodiversity

 This repository contains an app displaying the following for each individual: